 The vibrant colors of the park mixed up with the light blue falls in the background create a unique and picturesque atmosphere that’s impossible to replicate.

-26 – Make new friends at the Bird Kingdom
+29 – Make new friends at the Bird Kingdom

 Hundreds of tropical birds and exotic animals call the Bird Kingdom home, and they’re all waiting for you to come and say hello!

 This attraction is adored by children, so make sure to share this experience with family and friends.

 With over 3,000 gaming machines and 100 gaming tables to choose from, Fallsview Casino Resort is the biggest and most elegant gaming resort in Canada.

 All in all, an ideal spot to stay on your next vacation to Niagra Falls!

-28 – Visit the Upside Down House
+32 – Visit the Upside Down House

 Situated on the Canadian side, the Upside Down House sells itself as a totally unique landmark.
 You can see it from the outside, but you can also step inside; everything inside is upside down too!

 Get a taste of what’s waiting for you in the video below.

-29 – Check out Great Wolf Lodge
+33 – Check out Great Wolf Lodge

+Kid-friendly activities, restaurants, shops, and more are all centralized in one area.
 If you want to share great moments with your family, look no further!

-30 – Hop around the Clifton Hill attractions
+35 – Hop around the Clifton Hill attractions

 Clifton Hill, smack-bang next to Horseshoe Falls, is home to a number of noteworthy attractions.
 There’s the Niagara Speedway, Dinosaur Adventure Golf, the Movieland Wax Museum, the Niagara Wheel, and heaps more!